-This is the beginning course for the apprentice program and contains instruction focused around electrical systems in an overview.
-(F)
+This is the beginning course for the apprentice program and contains instruction focused around electrical systems in an overview.(F)

-HVLT 1101 Introduction to Climbing
+HVLT 1102 Introduction to Pole Climbing and Groundman Procedures

 This course is the foundation on which future courses build.
 In this course classroom, the students will be instructed in wood quality requirements, pole inspection techniques, care and fitting of climbing equipment and safety procedures related to pole climbing.
+This course will instruct the student on the basic expectations for the team-member stationed on the ground.
+It will also include topics such as ropes, knots, and rigging.
 (F)